gitmylo/audio-webui/readme.md

 # Readme 💀x7

+## Please read
+This code works on python 3.10, i have not tested it on other versions.
+Some older versions will have issues.

 ## Running
 Running should be as simple as running `run.bat` or `run.sh` depending on your OS.
 Everything should get installed automatically.